-30 What are the key advantages and disadvantages to obtaining an APA with the tax authority?
+What are the key advantages and disadvantages to obtaining an APA with the tax authority?

-The key advantage of obtaining an APA is that the taxpayer has a certainty of the avoidance of double taxation or the increase of its effective tax rate.
-The administration cost is reduced since there is no further requirement for annual full documentation of the transfer pricing for APA transactions.
+The key advantage of obtaining an APA is that the taxpayer has certainty of the avoidance of double taxation or the increase of its effective tax rate.
+The administrative cost is reduced since there is no further requirement for annual full documentation of the transfer pricing for APA transactions.

-The disadvantages are that the APA procedure is time- and costconsuming without a certain outcome, since the application may be rejected.
-GREECE Bernitsas Law
+The disadvantages are that the APA procedure is time- and cost-consuming, with an uncertain outcome since the application may be rejected.

+Greece Bernitsas Law